sabdulmajid/easycourse/README.md

 - FAISS for efficient vector similarity search
 - FastAPI for a modern, async API
 - Stores index and metadata for persistence
+- Generate summaries of uploaded PDFs
+- Translate text results into other languages